Meunier6969/Project-L3-S5-Smart-Library/README.md

 ## 📖 Overview

-**Smart Library** is an online bookstore that allows users to browse and manage their favorite books while enabling admins to efficiently manage the book inventory.
-The system provides essential features such as user registration, book browsing, and administrative functionalities.
-The inventory contains five genres:
+**Smart Library** is an online bookstore designed for users to explore and manage their favorite books while allowing administrators to effectively oversee the book inventory.
+Key features include user registration, book browsing, and administrative functionalities.
+The inventory encompasses five genres:

 - Science Fiction
 - Mystery & Thriller